-Parliament has declared a climate emergency because when it comes to stopping climate meltdown – we're in the last-chance saloon.
+Parliament has declared a climate emergency because when it comes to stopping climate breakdown – we're in the last-chance saloon.

-We need to put the brakes on climate change as soon as possible.
+We need to put the brakes on climate breakdown as soon as possible.
 That means urgently cutting greenhouse gas emissions until we’re only producing as many as the earth can naturally absorb.

 Why?
 Because of the things we already know about: the extreme weather events and sea-level rises that are already devastating people’s lives.

 But also because of the things that would take us over the edge – hurtling into irreversible ecological collapses – tipping points that will trigger hostile environments for people around the world.

 We've identified 6 areas the UK government should focus on immediately.
 I'll come to that in a minute.

 First, let’s define what we actually mean by a climate emergency.

 For those islanders who have already lost their homes to sea level rise – like the low-lying Carteret Islands of Papua New Guinea – the idea of a climate emergency is not new.

 Ditto for those communities of subsistence farmers across the globe whose land is becoming more salty and less productive due to climate breakdown.
 Or the millions of people harmed by extreme weather events over the past few years.

 These impacts on many of the planet’s poorest people are a good enough reason alone to call the current situation an "emergency".